CNA-Tech/PKS-Ninja/LabGuides/ValidationStamp-VS9927/readme.md

 ## Prereqs

-For this lab, you will need access to a PKS Ninja lab environment.
-Please see the [Getting Access to a PKS Ninja Lab Environment] (https://github.com/CNA-Tech/PKS-Ninja/tree/master/Courses/GetLabAccess-LA8528) course for further instructions on lab access.
+You only need access to a web browser and a github account to complete this lab

 ## Understanding the Git Pull Request Process